pjte/Poppi/README.md

 # Poppi the Discord Bot

 This is a repository containing Poppi, a simple Discord bot.
-He is created using the discord.py repository.
+She is created using the discord.py repository.

 ### List of current commands
 * !cage